FourteenBrush/MathExpressionParser/README.md

 ## Additional information

+This algorithm works with a linked list of calculations that is created from the input string.
+The calculations are then evaluated with order of operations.

 The parser ignores spaces, except for spaces between two parts of a number, which are considered invalid.

 A list of examples (tests, which should all be working) can be found in the [tests](core/src/test/resources/positive-input.csv) file.